Saturday, June 17, 2023

 Your hunger has overgrown even yourself, and with such hunger comes a desire for more.
 By spending a week of downtime and sacrificing one of your CD you may construct a ring of power.
 A creature wearing one of these rings can communicate with you telepathically from any distance and gains a single CD, which they can use to cast a Temptation of your choice.

-So long as it is being worn, a creature wearing a ring of power counts as an unexpended CD for your Own to Rule ability.
+So long as it is being worn, a creature wearing a ring of power counts as an unexpended CD for your One to Rule ability.

 Once per month, per person, you may use the Dominate Temptation on a creature wearing a ring of power without expending CD.
 You do not need to see the target to use this ability, and can do so from any distance.
 The target cannot save.